OpenVnmrJ/ovjTools/README.md

 ## BUILDING

 ### In a Virtual Machine

+There are ready-to-use VM descriptions (using [Vagrant](https://www.vagrantup.com/) ) for CentOS 6/7 and Ubuntu 14.04.
+These will automatically create an appropriate VM for building and running OpenVnmrJ.
+The Vagrant files and live in the [vms/](vms/) directory.

-To build OpenVnmrJ using one of these machine descriptions, you will need to install [Vagrant](https://www.vagrantup.com/), then just checkout the ovjTools repository and run the script [build_vm.sh](bin/build_vm.sh):
+To build OpenVnmrJ using one of these machine descriptions, you will need to install , then just checkout the ovjTools repository and run the script [build_vm.sh](bin/build_vm.sh):

 ```